robgoyal/robgoyal.github.io/about.md

 ---
 layout: page
-title: About
+title: About Me
 description:
 permalink: /about/
 ---

 <p> Check out my blog for ramblings on what I'm learning, interested in, travelling to, etc. This is a blog about anything and everything!</p>

-<p> More about me, I have recently graduate from McMaster University as a Mechatronics Engineering student.
+<p> More about me, I have recently graduated from McMaster University as a Mechatronics Engineering student.
 I am a self taught software developer and am working full time as a Software Systems Analyst for the Government of Canada. </p>

 <p> I am always aspiring to be a better developer, friend and overall, a better individual.
 Speaking to that, I'll end it off with one of my favorite quotes. </p>